techflow21/techflow21/README.md

 Hi there 👋!
-I am Bello Soliu, a Resourceful Web Developer.
+I am Bello Soliu, a Resourceful Software Developer.

 Here are some ideas to get you started: